ARCHIVED-mean-stack/session-5/README.md

 ##Homework

+[Here](https://github.com/DannyBoyNYC/sushi) is where we got to by the end of class.

 1. Start with this repo and run through the steps again for the sushi page making sure you understand what has been done (basically - redo the exercise).

 1. Add a home page with an Angular module to the previous week's homework.